nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   and displays a confirmation output with a proper Github link
 * `addStudent n/John Doe e/johnd@example.com s/A0123456B u/user` adds John Doe to the list and displays a confirmation output without a proper Github link, but storing the `GITHUB USERNAME` in memory nonetheless.

-### Lists all groups: `groups`

-Shows a list of all groups inputted into tApp together with its group members and group Github link if any are added.

-Format: `groups`

-Examples:
-* `groups` returns a list of all groups with their information.

-### Add a group: `addGroup`

-Adds a group to the group list.
-The group will only be initialized with a `GROUP NAME` and `TAG` if any.

-Format: `addGroup g/GROUP NAME [t/TAG]...`

-* `GROUP NAME` must be contain a character, followed by 2 digits, a dash (-), followed by another digit.
-  The case of the character does not matter.

-Examples:
-* `addGroup g/W14-4 t/tApp` adds group W14-4 to the list and displays a confirmation output with no Github link and group members

-### Delete a group: `deleteGroup`

-Deletes the specified group from the group list.

-Format: `deleteGroup INDEX`

-* Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed group list.
-* The index must be a positive integer 1, 2, 3, …​

-Examples:
-* `deleteGroup 1` deletes the group with index 1 in group list and displays a confirmation output with the group members and Github link of the group deleted

-### Add a student to a group: `addSG`

-Adds a student in student list to an existing group in the group list.

-Format: `addSG INDEX g/GROUP`

-* Adds the student specified at `INDEX` to the group with name specified by `GROUP`.
-* The index refers to the index number shown in the displayed person list.
-* The index must be a positive integer 1, 2, 3, …​
-* `GROUP` must be an existing group in the displayed group list.

-Examples:
-* `addSG 1 g/W14-4` adds the student with index 1 in the student list to group W14-4 and displays a confirmation output that the student has been added to the group

-### Add a Github link to a group: `addGG`

-Adds a Github link to a specified group.

-Format: `addGG INDEX y/YEAR r/REPO NAME`

-* Add a Github link to the group specified at `INDEX`.
-* The index refers to the index number shown in the displayed group list.
-* The index must be a positive integer 1, 2, 3, …​
-* The formatted Github link is of the form https://github.com/ `YEAR`-CS2103-`GROUP NAME`/`REPO NAME`

-Examples:
-* `addGG 1 y/AY20212022 r/tp` adds a Github link in the above format to the group with index 1 in the group list and displays a confirmation output the link has been added to the group.

-### Listing the task list : `tasks`

-Displays all the tasks currently in the list.

-Format: `tasks`

-### Adding a todo task: `todo n/TASK_NAME`

-Adds a TODO task with the given name.

-Format: `todo n/TASK_NAME p/TASK_PRIORITY`

-* Adds a todo task with the specified `TASK_NAME` and `TASK_PRIORITY`
-* The possible priorities are High, Medium and Low.
-* `p/H` marks a task as High Priority, `p/M` marks a task as Medium Priority, `p/L` marks a task as LOW Priority.
-* Tasks that are not specified a priority will be by default LOW Priority.

-Examples:
-* `todo n/study p/H` creates the todo task "study" and marks it as High Priority.
-* `todo n/play` creates the todo task "play" with the default Low Priority.

-### Adding an event task: `event n/TASK_NAME on/DATE`

-Adds an event task with the given name and a specified taskDate.

-Format: `event n/TASK_NAME on/DATE p/TASK_PRIORITY`

-* Adds an event task with the specified `TASK_NAME`
-* The event task has the taskDate `DATE`
-* The taskDate must be in the format `YYYY-MM-dd`
-* The possible priorities are High, Medium and Low.
-* `p/H` marks a task as High Priority, `p/M` marks a task as Medium Priority, `p/L` marks a task as LOW Priority.
-* Tasks that are not specified a priority will be by default LOW Priority.

-Examples:
-* `event n/party on/2021-09-23 p/M` creates the event task "party", which is to be held on the given date with Medium Priority.
-* `event n/exam on/2021-10-04` creates the event task "exam", which is to be held on the given date, with Low Priority.

-### Adding an deadline task: `deadline n/TASK_NAME by/DATE`

-Adds an deadline task with the given name and a specified taskDate.

-Format: `event n/TASK_NAME by/DATE`

-* Adds a deadline task with the specified `TASK_NAME`
-* The deadline task has the taskDate `DATE`
-* The taskDate must be in the format `YYYY-MM-dd`
-* The possible priorities are High, Medium and Low.
-* `p/H` marks a task as High Priority, `p/M` marks a task as Medium Priority, `p/L` marks a task as LOW Priority.
-* Tasks that are not specified a priority will be by default LOW Priority.

-Examples:
-* `deadline n/tutorial participation on/2021-09-23 p/H` creates the deadline task "tutorial participation",
-  which is to be completed by the given date with High Priority.
-* `deadline n/assignment submission on/2021-10-04` creates the deadline task "assignment submission", which is to be completed by the given date with LOW Priority.

 ### Marking a student as present: `marka`